Long Term Conditions

 People with LTCs are frequent users of emergency services.
-It has been estimated that up to two-third of unplanned admissions are in people with LTCs.
+It has been estimated that up to two thirds of unplanned admissions are in people with LTCs.
 We should develop joint actions locally aimed at reducing and preventing those admissions will improve quality of life but will also reduce pressures on local hospitals.

 The data in this section (see data visualisation) is available by local authorities.
-The indicator measures the rate of emergency hospitalisation per 100,000 population for patients with long term-term ambulatory care sensitive conditions.
+The indicator measures the rate of emergency hospitalisation per 100,000 population for patients with long term ambulatory care sensitive conditions.
 However the data cannot at this stage be segmented by conditions.

 The Directly Standardised Rate (DSR) for unplanned hospitalisation for chronic ambulatory care sensitive conditions is variable across Surrey’s 11 Boroughs and Districts.
 Surrey’s rate as a whole is 517.3 (DSR for all ages per 100,000 registered patients) which is substantially better than England’s 807.4.

 Tandridge and Reigate and Banstead have the lowest rate of unplanned hospitalisation out of Surrey’s 11 boroughs and districts at respectively 137.2 and 302.1.